Sunday 18 December 2016

 loop:INC $0400,X;INC $0500,X;INC $0600,X;INC $0700,X;INX;JMP loop

-What the above table highlights is that there seem to be very few computers combining the Z80 processor with a memory mapped character display with editable character set.
+What the above table highlights is there seems to be very few computers combining the Z80 processor with a memory mapped character display with editable character set.
 I've only heard that Enterprise, the swansong of the 8-bit era, might have such modes.
 Sharp MZ-800 has something called the Programmable Character Generator, which I think does the trick too.
 I'm pretty sure that another latecomer, SAM Coupé, does not have a true text mode.
 The point is that none of the popular Z80 computers had the feature.

 Some websites list Sinclair-style pseudo-text bitmap modes as "text modes" too, so it can be confusing.
 The accurate distinction between pseudo-text, fixed character set modes and fully editable character set modes is not made often enough.